 Hessman signed with the Orix Buffaloes for 2011.
 He debuted on Opening Day, April 12th.
 Pinch-hitting for Shunta Goto, he was retired by Tsuyoshi Wada in a 2-2, 12-inning tie.
 In his only season in Japan, he played 48 games for Orix, hitting .192/.261/.377 with 6 homers and 14 RBI.
 He returned to the United States in 2012, joining the Oklahoma City RedHawks of the Houston Astros organization.

 On May 20, 2014, he became the 8th player to have hit 400 homers in the U.S. minors when he connected off Scott Diamond of the Rochester Red Wings while playing for the Toledo Mud Hens of the Detroit Tigers organization.
 It was his 12th season in AAA, and his 6th playing for Toledo, which had previously been his team from 2005 to 2009.
-The top four minor league leaders had all spent the bulk of his career in Mexico, making Mike only the 4th player to reach the 400-homer mark solely in U.S,-based leagues.
+The top four minor league leaders had all spent the bulk of their careers in Mexico, making Mike only the 4th player to reach the 400-homer mark solely in U.S.-based leagues.

 On June 30, 2014, he hit his 259th home run in the AAA International League, becoming that league's all-time leader, breaking Ollie Carnegie's 69-year-old record.
 Hessman hit 13 more to raise that record to 272 by that season's end.